 - Official GRE, GMAT, or other test scores

 - Official transcripts from all colleges you’ve attended

 - Materials for specific programs such as writing samples or a portfolio

 Graduate students might have to submit additional materials depending on their programs.
 The application deadlines and program start dates vary by program.

 97 percent of undergraduate students at USC attend full-time, according to additional 2015 data from U.S News.
-78 percent of graduate students attend fulltime.
+78 percent of graduate students attend full-time.
 20 percent of all graduate students at USC are enrolled in USC Graduate programs, including USC Online Masters Programs, offered completely online.
 3 percent of undergraduate students are enrolled in hybrid programs or attend some USC online classes.

 The overall graduate rate for students who began their studies in 2009 is 92 percent.
 This number includes full-time, first-time degree, and certificate-seeking students.